 Do Not Track Disclosures.
 California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how Tradeshift responds to “Do Not Track” browser settings.
 We do not currently take action to respond to Do Not Track signals because a uniform technological standard has not yet been developed.
 We continue to review new technologies and may adopt a standard once one is created.

 In compliance with the Privacy Shield Principles, Tradeshift commits to resolve complaints about our collection or use of your personal information.
-European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Tradeshift’s Data Protection Officer at: firstname.lastname@example.org
+European Union or Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Tradeshift’s Data Protection Officer at: firstname.lastname@example.org

 Under certain conditions, individuals may invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
 For more information see https://www.privacyshield.gov/article?id=ANNEX-I-introduction.
 Tradeshift has further committed to refer unresolved Privacy Shield complaints to JAMS ADR, an alternative dispute resolution provider located in the US.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit JAMS ADR for more information or to file a complaint.
 The services of JAMS ADR are provided at no cost to you.
 You can file a complaint here: https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim